-TH-692 Islamic Political Theology
+TH-692: Muslim Political Theology in the 20th and 21st Centuries

 This course offers an in-depth exploration of geographically and thematically organized case studies that address Muslim theological approaches to politics in the 20th and 21st centuries.
 Our case studies will include political discourses from Egypt, Iran, Turkey, India, Pakistan, and the United States.
 Our thematic exploration will range from theories of withdrawal from and the shaping of modern political systems.
 Particular attention will be paid to the analysis of discourses on modernity, gender, memory and uses of tradition, and Muslim minorities' participation in in public life.
 A background in modern world history, particularly of Islamic countries, would be very helpful.
 Please note that this course is a seminar, which means that all students must contribute to each class discussion, both orally and in writing.
 The format of analyzing case studies has the specific aim of refining each student's written and oral interpretative skills.
-(Winter/Spring 2017)
+(Fall 2018)